 If you meet the University of Toronto’s acceptance rate, you can apply for one of the many scholarships available for various programs.
 The following is a list of some of the available scholarships:

-Lastly, candidates can check our careers and reviews categories, or check out the Moden News homepage for more essential information.
+Most importantly, candidates can check our careers and reviews categories, or check out the Moden News homepage for more essential information.